mozman/ezdxf/docs/source/dxfinternals/dxftags.rst

 in different sections.
 A subclass ends with the following subclass marker or at the beginning of xdata or the end of the object.
 See `Subclass Marker Example`_ in the DXF Reference.

-Quote About Group Codes from the DXF Reference
+Quote about group codes from the DXF reference
 ----------------------------------------------

     Some group codes that define an entity always appear; others are optional and appear only if their values differ